 Food hygiene rating scheme

-This is a national scheme run in partnership with the Food Standards Agency (FSA) to provide information about hygiene standards in food premises.
-The food hygiene rating reflects the inspection findings carried out by local authority food safety officers.
+This is a national scheme run in partnership with the Food Standards Agency (FSA) to reflect hygiene standards in food premises based on inspection findings carried out by local authority food safety officers.

 The scheme will be a good advertisement for those that follow the rules.
 Having the six different ratings gives them room to improve.

 The rating lets you make a choice about where you choose to eat out or buy food.

-You can view the rating by checking the sticker in the window, the certificate on display inside or by going to the www.food.gov.uk/ratings
+You can view the rating by checking the sticker in the window, the certificate on display inside or by looking up food hygiene ratings online.

 How the ratings are worked out